Linaro/squad/doc/intro.rst

 which future results should be compared in search for important events to notify subscribers about.
 SQUAD also supports a metric threshold system, which will send notification to project subscribers if the test result metrics exceed a certain value.
 The threshold values will also appear in the charts.
+Projects have the `project_settings` field for any specific configuration it might require.

 .. _result_submit_ref_label: